 The IRI-POI in the UDM shall generate an xIRI containing the UDMSubscriberRecordChangeMessage record when it detects the following events:

-- When the UDM receives the Amf3GppAccessRegistration from the AMF as part of the Nudm_UEContextManagement Registration service operation (see TS 29.503 [25], clause 5.3.2.2.2) and detects a change in the SUPI/GPSI/PEI association for a target.
+- When the UDM receives the Amf3GppAccessRegistration from the AMF as part of the Nudm_UEContextManagement Registration service operation (see TS 29.503 [25] clause 5.3.2.2.2) and detects a change in the SUPI/GPSI/PEI association for a target.

-- When the UDM receives the AmfNon3GppAccessRegistration from the AMF as part of the Nudm_UEContextManagement Registration service operation (see TS 29.503 [25], clause 5.3.2.2.3) and detects a change in the SUPI/GPSI/PEI association for a target.
+- When the UDM receives the AmfNon3GppAccessRegistration from the AMF as part of the Nudm_UEContextManagement Registration service operation (see TS 29.503 [25] clause 5.3.2.2.3) and detects a change in the SUPI/GPSI/PEI association for a target.

-- When the UDM receives the Amf3GppAccessRegistrationModification from the AMF as part of Nudm_UEContextManagement Update service operation (see TS 29.503 [25], clause 5.3.2.6.2) and detects a change in the SUPI/GPSI/PEI association for a target.
+- When the UDM receives the Amf3GppAccessRegistrationModification from the AMF as part of Nudm_UEContextManagement Update service operation (see TS 29.503 [25] clause 5.3.2.6.2) and detects a change in the SUPI/GPSI/PEI association for a target.

-- When the UDM receives the AmfNon3GppAccessRegistrationModification from the AMF as part of Nudm_UEContextManagement Update service operation (see TS 29.503 [25], clause 5.3.2.6.3) and detects a change in the SUPI/GPSI/PEI association for a target.
+- When the UDM receives the AmfNon3GppAccessRegistrationModification from the AMF as part of Nudm_UEContextManagement Update service operation (see TS 29.503 [25] clause 5.3.2.6.3) and detects a change in the SUPI/GPSI/PEI association for a target.

-- When the UDM receives the PeiUpdateInfo from the HSS as part of the Nudm_UEContextManagement PEI Update service operation (see TS 29.503 [25], clause 5.3.2.10.2) and detects a change in the SUPI/GPSI/PEI association for a target.
+- When the UDM receives the PeiUpdateInfo from the HSS as part of the Nudm_UEContextManagement PEI Update service operation (see TS 29.503 [25] clause 5.3.2.10.2) and detects a change in the SUPI/GPSI/PEI association for a target.

-- Upon detection of modification between SUPI and GPSI association (if UDR is deployed, when UDM receives the DataChangeNotify from the UDR including the modified GPSI as part of the Nudr_DataRepository Notification service operation (see TS 29.504 [48], clause 5.2.2.8.3 and TS 29.505 [49], clause 5.4.2.6); if UDR is not deployed, when the modification is detected as result of UDM provisioning).
+- Upon detection of modification between SUPI and GPSI association (if UDR is deployed, when UDM receives the DataChangeNotify from the UDR including the modified GPSI as part of the Nudr_DataRepository Notification service operation (see TS 29.504 [48] clause 5.2.2.8.3 and TS 29.505 [49] clause 5.4.2.6); if UDR is not deployed, when the modification is detected as result of UDM provisioning).

-- Upon UE de-provisioning (if UDR is deployed, when UDM receives the DataChangeNotify from the UDR including the deleted SUPI as part of the Nudr_DataRepository Notification service operation (see TS 29.504 [48], clause 5.2.2.8.3 and TS 29.505 [49], clause 5.4.2.6); if UDR is not deployed, when the modification is detected as result of UDM deprovisioning).
+- Upon UE de-provisioning (if UDR is deployed, when UDM receives the DataChangeNotify from the UDR including the deleted SUPI as part of the Nudr_DataRepository Notification service operation (see TS 29.504 [48] clause 5.2.2.8.3 and TS 29.505 [49] clause 5.4.2.6); if UDR is not deployed, when the modification is detected as result of UDM deprovisioning).

-- When a new SUPI is provisioned (if UDR is deployed, when UDM receives the DataChangeNotify from the UDR including the new and the old SUPI as part of the Nudr_DataRepository Notification service operation (see TS 29.504 [48], clause 5.2.2.8.3 and TS 29.505 [49], clause 5.4.2.6); if UDR is not deployed, when the modification is detected as result of UDM provisioning).
+- When a new SUPI is provisioned (if UDR is deployed, when UDM receives the DataChangeNotify from the UDR including the new and the old SUPI as part of the Nudr_DataRepository Notification service operation (see TS 29.504 [48] clause 5.2.2.8.3 and TS 29.505 [49] clause 5.4.2.6); if UDR is not deployed, when the modification is detected as result of UDM provisioning).

-- When the UDM receives the Amf3GppAccessRegistrationModification from the AMF as part of Nudm_UEContextManagement Update service operation (see TS 29.503 [25], clause 5.3.2.2.2) and detects a change in the ServiceID association for a target.
+- When the UDM receives the Amf3GppAccessRegistrationModification from the AMF as part of Nudm_UEContextManagement Update service operation (see TS 29.503 [25] clause 5.3.2.2.2) and detects a change in the ServiceID association for a target.

-- Upon detection of modification in the Service ID association (if UDR is deployed, when UDM receives the DataChangeNotify from the UDR including the modified Service ID as part of the Nudr_DataRepository Notification service operation (see TS 29.504 [48], clause 5.2.2.8.3 and TS 29.505 [49], clause 5.4.2.6); if UDR is not deployed, when the modification is detected as a result of UDM provisioning.
+- Upon detection of modification in the Service ID association (if UDR is deployed, when UDM receives the DataChangeNotify from the UDR including the modified Service ID as part of the Nudr_DataRepository Notification service operation (see TS 29.504 [48] clause 5.2.2.8.3 and TS 29.505 [49] clause 5.4.2.6); if UDR is not deployed, when the modification is detected as a result of UDM provisioning.

 When a target UE registers to both 3GPP and non-3GPP access, two separate xIRIs each containing the UDMSubscriberRecordChangeMessage report record may be generated by the IRI-POI in the UDM.